petecarapetyan/webappwriter/docs/fins/installation/shellScript.md

 `./try.sh mysite not-five38 seed start`

-- writes or overwrites ../mysite with a new 'not-five38' theme
+- writes or overwrites ../mysite with a new `not-five38` theme
 - also adds Lorem Ipsum content
 - starts it up in localhost

 `./try.sh mysite not-slashdot keep start`

-- to swap to not-slashdot theme
+- to swap in `not-slashdot` theme
 - and keep any content changes you made

 ## try.sh shell script is destructive!

+There are many reasons not to use a shell script for this install!
+[Read more if concerned.](/fins/installation/whyShell/)

 Everything on this page assumes that you are super-cautious and wise.
 Hah!
-If only I could count on myself, in that respect!
+If only that described me!

 So just don't use this `try.sh` script _**unless:**_

-- You're making a bran new project and so you don't care
+- You're making a bran new project and so you don't care yet.
-- You have forced yourself to be cautious and always at minimum, run `git commit` before you run `./try.sh` against an existing project.
+- You have forced yourself to be cautious, and always at minimum, run `git commit` before you run `./try.sh` against an existing project.

-I created an issue to provide some automated safeguards, but they are not on the schedule yet.
+I created [an issue](https://github.com/petecarapetyan/fins-rocket-themes/issues/1) to provide some automated safeguards for the destructive overwrites below, but they are not on the schedule yet.

 ## Pre-reqs: